justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > *Shortsword, very rare*
 >
-> Somn is a sentient, true neutral shortsword with an Intelligence of 14, a Wisdom of 18, and a Charisma of 20.
+> Somn is a sentient, true neutral shortsword with an Intelligence of 14, a Wisdom of 20, and a Charisma of 20.
 It can see and hear out to a range of 60 feet.
 The sword can communicate telepathically through images and emotions.
 It has a quiet, meditative personality.
 It dislikes superficial and materialistic behavior.
-It will not attune to a user with less than 13 Wisdom.
 >
 > Successful attacks with this weapon cause any creature with fewer than 25 hit points to fall asleep, as though under the effects of the _Sleep_ spell.
 The wielder is immune to magical sleep, and gains the maximum possible value when rolling hit dice for a short rest.